dennisgaotang-TT/tardis_download/README.md

 * ./configs/tardis/downloader.json

 ## CSVDownloader class in ./tardis/downloader.py
 This class mainly contains wrapper instance functions of tardis.datasets API to download .csv.gz datasets according to user needs.
+It takes care of the error raised by inputing out-of-range time period.
+**User can specified an out of range [from_date, to_date], but the downloader will only download the overlapped time window with the pair's [availableSince, availableTo] without causing exception.**
 Users need to first instanciate a CSVDownloader instance and then call the according functions.
 The destination folder of the download files is specified in the constructor of the class.

 * use case 1: **download all datasets of all pairs for specified: several exchanges and timeperiod**: